GCN: Graph Convolutional Networks

 Breaking It Down Step by Step

-Let’s trace what happens for a single node v with neighbours A, B, C:
+Let’s trace what happens for a single node \(v\) with neighbours labelled A, B and C (plain labels — not to be confused with the adjacency matrix \(A\)):

 This is the symmetric normalisation.
-It down-weights edges from high-degree “hub” nodes (which would otherwise dominate).
+It down-weights edges touching high-degree “hub” nodes (which would otherwise dominate).

 Step 5: Activate.
-Apply ReLU (or other non-linearity).
+Apply ReLU (or another non-linearity).

 Concrete Numerical Example: One GCN Layer

-Step 4 — Apply weight matrix W and ReLU:
+Step 4 — Apply the weight matrix \(W\) and a ReLU:

 What GCN Is in MPNN Terms